yang2695/airflow-ai-failure-analyzer/DEMO.md

 # Demo guide

-This is a short walkthrough for showing the project in about one minute.
+This is a short walkthrough for showing the project.

 1. Start the app and open `http://localhost:8501`.
 2. Click **Snowflake Authentication Error** and then **Check log**.